You were running consistently but took a break. Now, you can’t get started again. Why is running after a break so difficult? Let me explain.

 You don’t have much to worry about if you’re taking a short period off (for example, one week).
 The effects on your aerobic system are minimal, and you can regain them quickly.

-However, after two weeks is where you start to see a more significant loss.
+However, after two weeks, you start seeing a more significant loss.